parcel-bundler/website/src/features/profiling.md

 While you can load a Parcel application profile into Chrome Dev Tools, the analysis options for this kind of profile in that tool is fairly limited.
 This is because the data is not typical data that Dev Tools is designed for.
 The application profile events, for example, contain metadata that can be useful for deeper analysis and this metadata is not accessible through Dev Tools.
 In addition, a medium to large sized build may produce a volume of data that is not feasible to load into Chrome Dev Tools due to it's size.

-The recommended tool for analysing Parcel application profiles is [Perfetto](https://ui.perfetto.dev/), which is also built by Google, but specifically designed for dealing with large traces, and non-Browser traces.
-In particlar, the most useful part of Perfetto for analysing these traces is that it loads the data into an [SQLite](https://www.sqlite.org/index.html) database that can be queried via the UI - this allows us to answer the kinds of questions that were mentioned earlier.
+The recommended tool for analysing Parcel application profiles is [Perfetto](https://ui.perfetto.dev/), which is also built by Google, but specifically designed for dealing with large traces, and non-browser traces.
+In particular, the most useful part of Perfetto for analysing these traces is that it loads the data into an [SQLite](https://www.sqlite.org/index.html) database that can be queried via the UI - this allows us to answer the kinds of questions that were mentioned earlier.

 #### Example queries